 Located in the Lost Forest zone in the heart of the San Diego Zoo, Albert’s offers full-service dining where you can enjoy open-air deck seating overlooking a private waterfall.
 Zoo admission is required to access Albert’s Restaurant.

 ALBERT’S WEEKEND BRUNCH

 Come into Albert’s and make Saturdays and Sundays your “fun days,” by kicking off your visit with brunch!
-Before setting off to see the wildlife, enjoy a great breakfast along with a Bloody Mary or bottomless mimosa!
+Before setting off to see the wildlife, enjoy a great breakfast along with a Bloody Mary or mimosa flight!
 Brunch is served from 10 a.m. to noon every Saturday and Sunday at Albert’s.
 Reservations not required, but encouraged, and can be made by calling 619-685-3200.
-Admission required for nonmembers.
+Zoo admission required for nonmembers.

 Albert’s Restaurant also hosts gourmet food and craft beer or wine pairing dinners, special holiday buffets, and more.
 You may even be joined by a furry, feathered, or scaled wildlife ambassador friend or two!

 THE GORILLA BEHIND THE NAME